Updated on by Sarina

-Chain stitch, which is one of the most frequently used embroidery stitches.
-It is a loop stitch and is also known by names like Tambour stitch and Point de chainette.
+Chain stitch, which is one of the most frequently used embroidery stitches, is a loop stitch; It is also known by names like Tambour stitch and Point de chainette.

 You can use any type of embroidery thread to work this stitch.
 The main considerations are the size of the stitch and the weight of the fabric.